-Not exactly the most glamorous location on our rail system, but Bristol East Junction (BEJ) is extremely important for our local rail services.
+Bristol East Junction is extremely important for our local rail services.

-Secretary of State for Transport Grant Shapps announces the DfT five-year Rail Network Enhancements Pipeline (RNEP) for Control Period 6 (CP6 2019-2024) outlining 58 projects that span over £10bn and 58 projects.
+Secretary of State for Transport Grant Shapps announces the DfT five-year Rail Network Enhancements Pipeline (RNEP) for Control Period 6 (2019-2024) outlining 58 projects costing £10 billion.

 Individual schemes seeking DfT funding need to progress through the five-step decision gateways before moving into delivery, the first step being ‘decision to initiate’, moving on to development, design, delivery and then finally to ‘deploy’.

 Bristol East Junction is in the final ‘decision to design’ stage.